gcloake/gcloake.github.io/_posts/2021-06-12-year-inside.md

 tags:
   - COVID-19
 ---
-Today I saw the seasons
+Today I saw the seasons,
 for the very first time.

 A year inside
 to open my eyes
-now watch
+and notice
 the clematis climb.

 Stop,